Ckalia11/link_extractor/README.md

 # Notes

 - Responses are cached using redis.
-You can check if a particular url hit the cache by checking the `logs` folder
+You can check if a url hit the cache by checking the `api/logs` folder which will get created